 What is a new home?

-a home that has not been previously occupied, including occupation by the builder, a tenant or any other occupant is not considered a new home.
+A home that has been occupied, including by the builder, a tenant or any other occupant is not considered a new home.

 Am I eligible?

 To be eligible for the grant:

 the contract date must be on or after 1 January 2016

 you are over 18

 you or your spouse (including de facto spouse) have never held a relevant interest in any residential property in Australia prior to 1 July 2000